Gelaraph/alx-low_level_programming/0x0B-malloc_free/README.md

-# 0x0C.
-C - More malloc, free
+# 0x0B.
+C - malloc, free

 ## Learning Objectives

 General

-- How to use the exit function
+- What is the difference between automatic and dynamic allocation
-- What are the functions calloc and realloc from the standard library and how to use them
+- What is malloc and free and how to use them
+- Why and when use malloc
+- How to use valgrind to check for memory leak

 ## Requirements